Day 1 Nihonbashi-Fujisawa(Enoshima) 65kms/ 40miles

 Day 4 Shizuoka-Kakegawa 45km/28miles

-At Utsunoya Pass, you can feel the history of technological evolution and traffic changes.
-There are four tunnels from different eras.
-The Meiji-era tunnel made of red bricks is registered as a tangible cultural property.
+At Utsunoya Pass, you’ll witness the history of technological and transportation evolution.
+This area features four tunnels from different eras, including a Meiji-era red brick tunnel, which is registered as a tangible cultural property.

 Day 5 Kakegawa-Yoshida(Toyohashi) 70km/40miles

-Departing from Kakegawa, the next post town, Fukuroi, is known as a town right in the middle of the Tokaido Highway.
-The road to Fukuroi passes through a quiet row of pine trees.
+Departing from Kakegawa, our first stop is Fukuroi, a post town known as the midpoint of the Tokaido Highway.
+The road to Fukuroi takes you through a peaceful row of pine trees, offering a tranquil start to the day.

-We stop at Arai Sekisyo(Checkpoint) in the Lake Hamanako area.
-The Arai sekisho was built in 1600, but was forced to relocate twice and in 1858 was reconstructed into the building that remains today.
-It is the only existing checkpoint building in Japan and is designated as a special national historic site.
+In the Lake Hamanako area, we’ll visit the historic Arai Sekisho (Checkpoint).
+Originally built in 1600, the checkpoint was relocated twice before its current structure was reconstructed in 1858.
+It is the only existing checkpoint building in Japan and has been designated as a special national historic site.

-If time allows, a visit to the nearby Toyokawa Inari is recommended.
-Toyokawa Inari is one of Japan's three most famous Inari shrines, and more than a thousand stone fox statues will greet you there.
+If time permits, a visit to the nearby Toyokawa Inari Shrine is highly recommended.
+As one of Japan's three most famous Inari shrines, it is home to more than a thousand stone fox statues, creating a mystical and unforgettable experience.

 Day 6 Yoshida(Toyohashi)-Miya(Nagoya) 60km/37miles